Initial Visit and Thorough Evaluation

 The purpose of early evaluation is to inform and observe, more than to start treatment.
 At this early age, the eventual needs may be identified and discussed.
 A small percentage of this young group may need some form of intervention.
-Habits are evaluated, medical issues are discussed and an observation schedule is arranged. www.braces.org (American Association of Orthodontists age 7 for first orthodontic evaluation)
+Habits are evaluated, medical issues are discussed and an observation schedule is arranged.
+For more information, (American Association of Orthodontists). www.braces.org (American Association of Orthodontists)

 How long will the first visit take?

 Between 45-60 minutes for lots of information.

 Do you take patients transferring from out of town?

 Yes we do.
 We handle a patient transferring into our office from another city just like a new patient.
 We gather complete diagnostic records to show the current status and propose treatment to complete the work that has been started.
 Unlike most practices, we do not ask for a large down payment but merely assess a monthly fee to complete the treatment in progress.
 Our office is well known nationally, so many doctors send patients to us from other locations.

 Absolutely.
 A growing percentage of our patients are adult.
 New, more cosmetic appliances like Invisalign, are making adult treatment much more comfortable and convenient.

 What is the difference between an orthodontist and a dentist?

 An orthodontist is a general dentist that has had at least 2 more years of full-time training in orthodontics resulting in a nationally accepted specialty certificate.
 Your orthodontist is a specialist in their field.
 The orthodontist then limits his practice to straightening teeth and dentofacial orthopedics.

 Can I make all my appointments in the afternoon after school and late in the day?